asinesio/cocos2d-PRKit/README.markdown

 Other Documentation
 -------------------
 Allen Tan wrote a great [tutorial on making a game with PRKit](http://www.raywenderlich.com/14302/how-to-make-a-game-like-fruit-ninja-with-box2d-and-cocos2d-part-1).

-Note that the changes to PRKit described in the blog are not needed, since they've been merged into the master branch here.
+Note that the changes to PRKit described in the tutorial are not needed, since they've been merged into the code.

 Class Overview
 --------------